 Peter’s appeal on behalf of Hands Up will air at 7.54am and 9.25pm on Sunday, 8th August, and again at 3.27pm on Thursday, 12th August.

-To listen in and donate, please visit BBC Radio 4 Appeal.
+To listen in, please visit BBC Radio 4 Appeal.

 – Ends –